Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/04-jupyter_lab.md

 - "Check JupyterLab documentation"
 ---

-To support machine learning code development, our users can deploy one or more private JupyterLab applications.
+Users can deploy one or more private JupyterLab applications.

 To encourage fair sharing these applications are time limited.

-We also ask users to request only the resources that they need.
-Selecting a number of GPU instances
+## Selecting a number of GPU instances
+> ## Number of GPU instances
+>
+> - The AF cluster has four NVIDIA A100 GPUs.
+>
+> - GPU partitioned into -> seven GPU instances.
+>
+> - AF cluster can have up to 28 GPU instances running in parallel.
+>

-The AF cluster has four NVIDIA A100 GPUs.
-Each GPU can be partitioned into seven GPU instances.
-This means the AF cluster can have up to 28 GPU instances running in parallel.
-When creating a Jupyter notebook, a user can select anywhere from 0 to 7 GPU instances as resources for the notebook.
+> - **You can select anywhere from 0 to 7 GPU instances as resources for the notebook.**
+>
+{: .callout}

-Selecting a Docker image
+Selecting Docker image

-Users can choose between two images: One with full anaconda (ivukotic/ml_platform:conda) and one with NVidia GPU and ROOT support (ivukotic/ml_platform:latest).
-The later has most of the ML packages (Tensorflow, Keras, ScikitLearn,...) preinstalled, and a small tutorial with example codes in /ML_platform_tests/tutorial.
-For software additions and upgrades please contact ivukotic@uchicago.edu.
+> ## 2 image options
+>
+> - 1: full anaconda (ivukotic/ml_platform:conda)
+>
+> - 2: NVidia GPU and ROOT support (ivukotic/ml_platform:latest)
+>   - This one has ML packages (Tensorflow, Keras, ScikitLearn,...) preinstalled, check /ML_platform_tests tutorial
+>
+{: .callout}

+For software additions and upgrades please contact ivukotic@uchicago.edu

 Selecting GPU memory

 Select 40,836 MB for an entire A100 GPU.
 Select 4864 MB for a MIG instance.

-You can learn more about in its documentation link <a href="https://jupyterlab.readthedocs.io/en/stable/user/interface.html">JupyterLab</a>
+You can learn more about in its  <a href="https://jupyterlab.readthedocs.io/en/stable/user/interface.html">JupyterLab</a> documentation link

 {% include links.md %}